ably/ably-asset-tracking-swift/CONTRIBUTING.md

 1. Ensure that all work intended for this release has landed on to `main` branch
 2. Create a release branch named like release/1.2.3
 3. Add a commit to bump the version number
+	- use the script to update version, e.g.: `Scripts/update-version.sh 1.2.3`
 4. Add a commit to update the changelog
 5. Push the release branch to GitHub
 6. Open a PR for the release against the release branch you just pushed